Michael Young (basketball, born 1961): Overseas

 Young also played in the Philippines, Spain, Italy, France and Israel.
 In 1986, he led Manila Beer to the finals of the Philippine Basketball Association Open Conference, losing to the Ginebra San Miguel team led by Billy Ray Bates.
 Young, however, won Best Import honors over the highly favored Bates.
 He would return the following year, this time with the Great Taste Coffee Makers, which he led to another runner-up finish to Tanduay Rhum, led by David Thirdkill.

 While with the French League's Limoges, he won the 1993 European Club Championship, the EuroLeague.

 Post-playing career

 Young concluded his playing career in 1998 before returning to the University of Houston.
 He spent one season as an assistant men's basketball coach and five years as Houston's strength and conditioning coach.
 He then became the director of basketball operations and performance enhancement.

 Personal life

 Young earned a bachelor's degree from the University of Houston in 2002.
 He and his wife, Tina, have five children: Michael Jr., Joe, Mayorca, Jacob and Milan Maria.
 Joe played college basketball for Houston and Oregon and followed his father's footsteps to the NBA in 2015 as a member of the Indiana Pacers.
-His youngest son, Jacob Young, played at the University of Texas and Rutgers before also transferring to Oregon.
+His youngest son, Jacob, played at the University of Texas and Rutgers before also transferring to Oregon.
+In 2025, Young became the head coach at the College of Biblical Studies in Houston, Tx.